OpenLineage/workshops/airflow/e2-lineage-api/README.md

 Once Marquez is running on localhost, these two commands will start and complete a sample job run.

+Before running them, make sure you have navigated to the `e2-lineage-api` directory in the workshops repository.

 ```
 curl -X POST http://localhost:5000/api/v1/lineage \
 	-H 'Content-Type: application/json' \